Spring 1

 Hello everyone!

 We’re excited to share what our wonderful Year 1 children will be learning this term.
 It’s going to be a fun and busy few weeks filled with creativity, curiosity, and lots of new discoveries!
-In your class to support your learning we have Miss Brennan (Class Teacher) and Miss Fisher and Miss Hussain (Teaching Assistant)
+In your class to support your learning we have Miss Brennan (Class Teacher) and Miss Fisher (Teaching assistant).

 Dear Parents and Carers,

-We are looking forward to a busy and exciting Spring Term full of creativity, curiosity, and learning.
+We are looking forward to a busy and exciting Summer Term full of creativity, curiosity, and learning.
 Below is an overview of what your child will be exploring across the curriculum this term.

 Thank you for your continued support.
 If you have any questions or would like to help your child at home with their learning, please don’t hesitate to speak to us.

-We are looking forward to a fantastic Spring Term together!
+We are looking forward to a fantastic Summer Term together!

 For homework please complete the weekly tasks set on Emile.
 They are set every Tuesday and you have one week to complete.
 Please ensure you are reading every night.